-Blind Spots—Why You May Not Be Getting The Job
+Blind Spots: A Different Perspective on Why You May Not Be Getting The Job

 If you’ve been pouring your heart into job applications, rewriting your résumé, sending out cover letters, applying to countless roles, and still not hearing back, you’re not alone.
 It’s a story I hear often from smart, capable, values-driven people.
 “Why am I not getting at least a call back, or rejection letter, or “Why am I not getting the job, I’m qualified?!”
 Folks are super frustrated, losing confidence, and feeling like the system is broken.

-Sometimes, what’s happening isn’t just about the job market, it’s about what we can’t see… our blind spots.
+Sometimes, what’s happening isn’t only about the job market, it’s about what we can’t see… our blind spots.

 The Blind Spots We Don’t Realize We Have